-9730 Advanced Automation & Welding (FLEX)
+9730 Advanced Automation & Welding

 Students will learn the theory and application of advanced automation & Welding processes for the 21st century.
 This class will focus on fabrication using CADD, CAM, 3D Printing, Welding and Plasma cutting.
 Applications will require the proper setup and operation of the automated and welding equipment.
 Other areas of emphasis will include proper use of tooling, fixtures and inspection gages.
 This course will be project based, and will be utilize manual and advanced automated tools.
 Students will manipulate a variety of metallic materials as well as plastics material.
+This course is offered when teacher schedule allows

-♦♦ 9705 The Plastics Industry (FLEX) (PPT115)
+♦ ♦ 9705 (PPT115)